-There are certain units in art that take a life of it’s own and just GROW!
-Cave art is one of them.
-I decided to make this a Pre-K – Grade 5 theme.
+There are certain units in art class that take on a life of their own and just GROW!
+My Cave art unit turned out even better than I had anticipated and grew into a Pre-K – Grade 5 theme due to the overwhelming interest of the students.
 Displaying children’s work is so important to me so this had to be BIG!
 And how was I just going to achieve this?
 Re-creating a cave similar to the Lascaux Caves in France filled with all my students’ work of course!
-I wanted them to fully understand the importance of those early cave paintings as the first ever examples of art in history.
+I wanted them to fully understand the importance of those early cave paintings as the first-ever examples of art in history.

 Google image search is wonderful and I created a slideshow of many cave paintings.
 I also included petroglyphs so that my older grades could learn the difference between a pictograph (painted picture on a wall) and a petroglyph (carved/engraved picture on a rock or cave wall) because they would eventually make their own.

 Pre-K and Kindergarten couldn’t wait to start drawing and painting their big animals and hunters.
 I saved quite a large amount of brown packing paper so everyone got a large piece of paper as their canvas.
 After a discussion of what animals were acceptable to draw the kids took right off.

 I gave the older students the opportunity to stick their paper under the table to give them that feeling of how the cave people painted.
 The students ‘painted’ with chalk pastels–all in earthy colors.
 These are the pastels we used which are my favorite and are incredibly versatile for so many art projects–see these gorgeous Modigliani inspired self-portraits here and Georgia O’Keefe flowers here.

 The paintings were finished by ‘signing’ their work with a stencil of their hand.
 Watered down paint was put into a spray bottle and the kids sprayed their hand to leave an outline.